Rockies hit three homers, end Brewers' winning streak | Devdiscourse

 Charlie Blackmon, Raimel Tapia, and Ryan McMahon homered, and the Colorado Rockies beat the Milwaukee Brewers 11-7 on Friday night in Denver.
 Sam Hilliard and Daniel Murphy each had two hits for the Rockies, who stopped Milwaukee's seven-game winning streak and slowed down the Brewers' charge at a second straight National League Central title.

-Milwaukee (89-71) trails first-place St. Louis (90-70) by one game after the Cardinals fell to the visiting Chicago Cubs 8-2 Friday.
-Colorado put the game away with a seven-run sixth inning that featured a leadoff homer from Blackmon and a pinch-hit grand slam from Tapia.
+Milwaukee (89-71) trailed first-place St. Louis (90-69) by 1 1/2 games pending the Cardinals' late result against the visiting Chicago Cubs.
+Colorado put the game away with a six-run sixth inning that featured a leadoff homer from Blackmon and a pinch-hit grand slam from Tapia.

 Lorenzo Cain homered among his two hits, and Keston Hiura had four hits for the Brewers, who played most of the night without Ryan Braun.
 The left fielder exited in the middle of the second inning due to left calf discomfort after putting Milwaukee ahead 1-0 with a single in the first.
 Colorado starter Antonio Senzatela (11-11) went six innings, allowing two runs on seven hits and two walks with six strikeouts.